kellyschrock/solex-cc/README.md

 ## Workers

-Workers, unsurprisingly, are where the real work gets done in Solex CC.
+Workers, unsurprisingly, are where the work gets done in Solex CC.
 They're the scripts you write yourself to do whatever thing you're interested in doing on the companion computer.
 They're loaded into memory by the **dispatcher**, which interacts with them in various ways.

 ### Retrieving a list of workers